Developer Guide

 Test case: Duplicate persons

-Command: Run the command fromii
+Command: Run the command fromiitwice.

 Expected: Duplicate person message.
 Error details shown in the result display message.
 Command box remains the same. -